Add this simple cherry blossom tree painting to your acrylic painting to-do list. Including a new YouTube video tutorial!

-Just starting out in your painting journey and looking for an easy painting idea?
-Painting a cherry blossom tree is a perfect starter canvas project that will add to your confidence with acrylics.
+Painting this cherry blossom tree is a fun & easy painting idea (beginner friendly) and perfect starter canvas project that will add to your confidence with acrylics.

-In the tutorial below (along with a full length video tutorial on YouTube) I will guide you, step-by-step, how to paint a simple cherry blossom tree trunk.
-You’ll also learn how to paint the beautiful pink colored blossoms using an unexpected and unconventional painting tool – bundled Q-tips (cotton swabs)!
+In the tutorial below I will guide you, step-by-step, how to paint a simple cherry blossom tree using Q-tips to paint the beautiful pink colored blossoms.

 Painting with tools other than paintbrushes can be quite fun and yield some pretty amazing results.